Tongon North Project

 (held 100% by Turaco)

-The Tongon North Project is comprised of five granted exploration permits and one exploration permit application, which cover a combined area of 1,840km2 of the highly prospective Senoufo greenstone belt..
-Four of the granted exploration permits are held 100% byu Turaco and the fifth (PR272) is held in joint venture where Turaco has earned a 70% interest with Occidental Gold SARL (a subsidiary of Perseus Mining Ltd).
+The Tongon North Project is comprised of four granted exploration permits and one exploration permit application, which cover a combined area of 1,540km2 of the highly prospective Senoufo greenstone belt.
+The four granted exploration permits are held 100% by Turaco.

 The Senoufo greenstone belt host Barrick Gold’s 4.5Moz Tongon gold operation and Endeavour Mining’s 3.2Moz Wahgnion gold operation (located on the belts continuation into Burkina Faso).
 Turaco holds a majority of the Senoufo belt between the Tongon and Wahgnion operations.
 The Senoufo belt also hosts Montage Gold’s recent 3.2Moz Kone gold discovery to the southwest where it merges with the Boundiali belt.